louislimd/hugo-blog/content/post/Venous_thromboembolism.md

 3. High-risk (ex. immobilized, history of VTE, thrombophilia or cancer), most surgery: unfractionated heparin (UFH) 5000 units SC q12h or q8h, or low-molecular-weight heparin (LMWH); enoxaparin, 40 mg SC daily, or dalteparin 5000 units SC daily; or fondaparinux 2.5 mg SC daily; or mechanical prophylaxis (especially if high risk of bleeding)
 4. Orthopedic surgery: low-molecular-weight heparin (or fondaparinux, rivaroxaban, warfarin [INR 2~3]) for 35 days + mechanical prophylaxis

+> Note!
+>
+> Aspirin alone is not sufficient for prophylaxis.

 References:

 1. The Massachusetts General Hospital Handbook of Internal Medicine 5e
 2. The Washington Manual of Medical Therapeutics 35e
+3. Uptodate: "Overview of acute pulmonary embolism in adults"